Completed research

 Duration: 01/2016 – 09/2020

-Contact persons: Dr Steffen Hirth and Prof Dr Anke Strüver
+Contact persons: Dr Steffen Hirth and Prof. Anke Strüver

-Description: The aim of the research project is to examine the constitution of responsible nutrition in terms of spatial theory and therefore investigates the (implicit) social and ecological values and norms of sustainability policy in the discourses of companies in the food and agricultural sector.
-At the same time, it is concerned with the self-care practices of eating by consumers.
-An analysis of spatial and social localisations of responsibility for "good" or "sustainable" nutrition is intended to reveal the reciprocal relationships between discursively constituted norms and individualised everyday practices and to expose the underlying (dis)connectivities.
-With a "reading for difference rather than dominance" (Gibson-Graham 2006), both dominant attempts to close down ethical nutritional norms and marginalised/resistant discourses and practices are of interest, as the latter also represent approaches to resubjectivising and reshaping nutritional identities and practices.
+Description: The research project aims to examine the constitution of responsible nutrition from a spatial theory perspective and therefore investigates the (implicit) social and ecological values and norms of sustainability policy in discourses within the food and agricultural sectors.
+At the same time, it focuses on consumers’ self-care practices relating to eating.
+An analysis of the spatial and social locations of responsibility for ‘good’ or ‘sustainable’ nutrition aims to highlight the reciprocal relationships between discursively constituted norms and individualised everyday practices, and to reveal the underlying (dis)connections.
+Adopting a “reading for difference rather than dominance” (Gibson-Graham 2006), the study examines both dominant attempts to impose ethical dietary norms and marginalised/resistant discourses and practices, as the latter represent approaches to the resubjectification and reshaping of dietary identities and practices.

 Funding: Joint Programming Initiative Urban Europe